 Research Fueled by Curiosity

-This book is available in Kindle format here or click the book cover below to purchase.
+This book is available in Kindle format here to purchase.

 Book Review: Riviera Dreaming

 Riviera Dreaming, Love and War on the Côte d’Azur Maureen Emerson’s second book is the biography of American architect Barry Dierks.
 A name you have probably never heard of despite the vast body of residential design work he completed on the Riviera.
 The story of this young American architect and his English partner (both professionally and romantically) Colonel Eric Sawyer begins in 1925 on the French Riviera.
 A time when the WWI traumas started to fade, residents of the Riviera began rebuilding their lives and luxury homes along the coast.